-To test the management estimated fair value of cash generating unit, we performed audit procedures that included, among others, assessing valuation methodologies used by the Company, involving our valuation specialists to assist in testing the significant assumptions discussed above, and testing the completeness and accuracy of the underlying data used by the Company in its analyses.
+To test management's estimated fair value of the cash generating unit, we performed audit procedures that included, among others, assessing valuation methodologies used by the Company, involving our valuation specialists to assist in testing the significant assumptions discussed above, and testing the completeness and accuracy of the underlying data used by the Company in its analyses.
 For example, we compared the significant assumptions used by management to current industry, market and economic trends and evaluated whether changes to the Company's business model, customer base and product mix would affect the significant assumptions.
 We assessed the historical accuracy of management's estimates and performed sensitivity analyses of significant assumptions to evaluate the changes in the fair value of the cash generating units that would result from changes in the assumptions.

-/s/ ERNST & YOUNG Auditores Independentes S.S.
+/s/ Ernst & Young Auditores Independentes S/S Ltda.
 We have served as the Company's auditor since 2016.

-São Paulo, Brazil March 17, 2022
+São Paulo, Brazil March 10, 2023